finehq/fine/fastapi-agent/README.md

-# Python FastAPI Engineer 🤖
+# FastAPI Agent 🤖

-The Python FastAPI Engineer is an AI agent that excels in maintaining a Python FastAPI backend application.
+The FastAPI agent excels in maintaining a Python FastAPI backend application.
 This agent can implement new API endpoints, write unit tests, and refactor code.

 ## Setup